The Gilded Ones: Film adaptation

 A week after the release of the novel, Deadline Hollywood announced that it had been optioned for a film adaptation by the independent film production company Makeready.
-It will be produced by Brad Weston, Negin Salmasi and Misha Green, the latter of whom is known for her work on Love Craft Country.
+It will be produced by Brad Weston, Negin Salmasi and Misha Green, the latter of whom is known for her work on Lovecraft Country.
 Forna has also signed to write the script for the film adaptation.